 The Vuze+ elevates the camera into the Prosumer category with some pretty nifty new pro features.
 Plus, let’s not forget that this camera went to space!
 European Space Agency astronaut Paolo Nespoli took the Vuze VR Camera to the International Space Station and came back with some pretty spectacular 3D 360 footage.

 Creating an easy to use 3D 360 camera that makes good 3D stereoscopic images is no easy task.
 But 3D is in high demand now since Virtual Reality has become a worldwide sensation.
 The Oculus Rift, HTC Vive and now the highly affordable Oculus Go, along with many others have increased the demand.
+For comparisons of popular VR headsets, and other products, you may want to check out Imprint Magazine (Best Products Pro) or similar reviewing services.
+Just make sure they are impartial, and not sponsored!

 The Vuze+ has eight F/2.4 lenses packaged into the camera, using the lenses in four stereoscopic pairs giving you 3D stereoscopic 360 in 4K or 2K resolution.
 You have a choice of either 80 or 120Mbits/sec recording to a single MicroSD card.